kochen/www.matirola.nl/_posts/2015-03-03-Accomodations.markdown

 The Lange Jan Hotel is located in the heart of Amersfoort next to the ‘Lange Jan’, a tall, historic tower that is beautifully lighted during the evening and night.
 The hotel offers ‘compact’ (probably a nicer word for small ;-) ) rooms with views over the old town.
-Big perk: it’s situated next to Charlie’s, best burgers in town Some (but not all) of the rooms have shared bathroom facilities...
+Big perk: it’s situated next to Charlie’s, best burgers in town.
+Some (but not all) of the rooms have shared bathroom facilities...

 Read more [here](http://www.langejanhotel.nl).